mdantonio-c/mistral-hub/README.md

 HOWTO Get started
 -----------------

-Install rapydo framework last version 0.7.1 (at the moment not available in PyPI yet)
+Install rapydo framework last version 0.7.2 (at the moment not available in PyPI yet)

-`$ sudo pip3 install --upgrade git+https://github.com/rapydo/do.git@0.7.1`
+`$ sudo pip3 install --upgrade git+https://github.com/rapydo/do.git@0.7.2`

-or ugrade to rapydo 0.7.1
+or ugprade to rapydo 0.7.2
-`$ rapydo install 0.7.1`
+`$ rapydo install 0.7.2`

 ####Clone the project
 ```